Sheth Gopalji Hemraj High School: Location

 This school is located at one of the prosperous Western Suburban of Mumbai called Borivali.
 It is at five minutes walkable distance from the railway station in the east zone.
 The school has an adjacent State Transport Bus Depot known as Sukurwadi.
 Sanjay Gandhi National Park one of the tourist attraction in Mumbai is at a walkable distance from the school.

 Architecture

 The school has a Rented building.
-It has got 30 classrooms for instructional purposes.
+It has 30 classrooms for instructional purposes.
 It has 2 other rooms for non-teaching activities.
 The school has a separate room for Head Master/Teacher.
 The school has a Pucca boundary wall.
 The school has a playground.
 The school has a library and has 1065 books in its library.
 The school has 6 Lift.
 The school does not need a ramp for disabled children to access classrooms.
 The school has 25 computers for teaching and learning purposes and all are functional.
 The school is all having a computer-aided Learning Lab.